 As a pure Electric type, Raikou's only weakness is to Ground types.
 It's move pool is almost entirely Electric save for a single Ghost type attack, Shadow Ball.
 Although Mega Evolution will eventually play into this Raid, currently there are no Ground type Mega Evolutions.
 Mega Garchomp, Mega Steelix, Mega Camerupt, or Mega Swampert would make this Raid even easier, but until then, there are plenty of Ground type Pokémon and Shadow Pokémon to add to your roster.

-The final evolution of Gen I Rhyhorn, Rhyperior was already readily available, but after Rhyhorn's Community Day, there's no excuse not to have a few high CP Rhyperior.
-This Ground and Rock type is currently the best counter for Raikou, resisting its Electric type attacks and having no weaknesses the Thunder Pokémon can exploit.
-However, you'll want your Rhyperior to know Mud Slap and Earthquake - not the Community Day exclusive move, Rock Wrecker.
+The Sinnoh Stone evolution of Gen I Rhyhorn, Rhyperior was already readily available, but after Rhyhorn's Community Day, there's no excuse not to have a few high CP Rhyperior.
+This Ground and Rock type resists Raikou's Electric type attacks and has no weaknesses the Thunder Pokémon can exploit.
+However, you'll want your Rhyperior to know Mud-Slap and Earthquake - not the Community Day exclusive move, Rock Wrecker.
 If your Rhyperior already knows Rock Wrecker, don't TM it away.
 Rock Wrecker is super useful in other Raids and a Legacy move you won't be able to get back without an Elite TM.

 Originally encountered in the Unova region of Gen V, Excadrill is the final evolution of Drilbur.
 As Drillbur has been featured in a number of events and only requires 50 Candy to evolve, you probably have at least one or two Excadrill already powered up.
-As a Ground and Steel type, it has no relevant weaknesses and resists Raikou's Electric type attacks.
-You'll want it to know Mud Slap and Drill Run to challenge Raikou.
+A Ground and Steel type, it has no relevant weaknesses and resists Raikou's Electric type attacks.
+You'll want it to know Mud-Slap and Drill Run to challenge Raikou.

 The Legendary mascot of Pokémon Ruby, Groudon performs very well against Raikou.
 It has been featured in a number of Raids and as a Research Breakthrough Reward, so you probably have a couple in your roster already.
 As a pure Ground type, it takes reduced damage from Raikou's Electric attacks and has no relevant weaknesses.
 Groudon's best moves to take on Electric types are Mud Shot and Earthquake.

 A Legendary Pokémon originally discovered in the Unova region of Gen V, Landorus performs well in this Raid.
-Its only run in Raids was at the start of a global pandemic, but it was also available as a Pokémon Go Battle League reward encounter, so you may already have one or two powered up.
+It has had multiple runs in Raids and was also available as a Pokémon Go Battle League reward encounter, so you may already have one or two powered up.
 As a Ground and Flying type, Landorus has no weaknesses Raikou can exploit and it resists Electric attacks.
 Mud Shot and Earth Power are the moves you'll want your Landorus to know for this fight.

 Originally discovered in the Unova region of Gen V, Golurk performs well in this Raid.
 As a Ground and Ghost type, it resists Electric attacks, but takes double damage from Shadow Ball.
-Golett is pretty common from Eggs and was featured in both 2020 and 2019's Halloween events.
+Golett is pretty common from Eggs and was featured in multiple Halloween events.
 Additionally, it only requires 50 Candy to evolve, leaving lots leftover for powering up.
-Mud Slap and Earth Power are the moves you'll want for this Raid.
+Mud-Slap and Earth Power are the moves you'll want for this Raid.